SRM

 Web Site: www.srm.de

 Overview: There is something great about a well executed original product that has kept up with the times.
 SRM is the original power meter and they have been developing power meters for significantly longer than any other company.
 In the 1980’s, a medical engineer named Ulrich Schoberer wanted to allow riders to gain power information like they could in a lab setting while riding outdoors.
 In 1986 he made this a reality with the advent of the first SRM.
-Ulrich’s original idea was to put the power meter in the pedals, but the technology proved too bulky and complicated to be ridden outside (Metrigear is trying to change this) and he went with a crank based design instead.
+Ulrich’s original idea was to put the power meter in the pedals, but the technology proved too bulky and complicated to be ridden outside at the time and he went with a crank based design instead.
 Ulrich chose the crank as it is a bigger and more universal component than the pedals and is also very close to the point of origin for power production (the bike’s contact point with the feet).

 srm-1986

-• • The original.
+• The original.
 The most refined and proven power meter design on the market.

-• • Can be used with any wheelset without having to buy another power meter.
+• Can be used with any wheelset without having to buy another power meter.

-• • Available in a wide range of high quality crank options.
+• Available in a wide range of high quality crank options.

-• • The most reliable design currently available.
+• The most proven design currently available.

-• • U.S. Service Center that is 100% dedicated to SRM distribution and service.
+• U.S. Service Center that is 100% dedicated to SRM distribution and service.

-• • ANT+ Sport compatibility means you can use a SRM PowerControl or any ANT+ Sport head from Garmin, PowerTap and others.
+• ANT+ Sport compatibility means you can use a SRM PowerControl or any ANT+ Sport head from Garmin, PowerTap and others.

-• • Priced more than some other options.
+• Priced higher than most other options.

 Accuracy: The vast majority of SRM units today are sold in the +/-2% version.
 However, SRM also offers a lab unit that tests to +/- 0.5% for those looking for the tightest accuracy currently available.